You gotta love cherries.

 Better sleep: According to research, tart cherry juice aids people with insomnia in falling and staying asleep more quickly.
 This may be because tart cherry juice boosts melatonin synthesis and tryptophan absorption.

 Drug Interactions: Some drugs and tart cherry juice may not work well together.
 For instance, drugs that lower cholesterol and manage blood pressure.
-Before consuming a lot of sour cherry juice, those who are on medication should speak with their doctor.
+Before consuming a lot of tart cherry juice for gout, those who are on medication should speak with their doctor.

 Gastric issues: Tart cherries are generally safe for most people when eaten in typical dietary portions.
-However, taking excessive volumes of sour cherry juice may cause some stomach pain, and diarrhea which experts ascribe to its high sorbitol level.
+However, taking excessive volumes of tart cherry juice for gout may cause some stomach pain, and diarrhea which experts ascribe to its high sorbitol level.

 Is Cherry Juice Good For Gout?

 Yes!
 Tart cherry juice may assist gout sufferers to decrease their uric acid levels, which lowers their risk of a gout attack.

 Cherry juice also has anti-inflammatory properties and pain relief for gout.

 Being backed up by numerous human clinical trials and with few side effects, tart cherry is given top marks.